 But in their content they are answering questions nobody’s asking.
 Their content lacks insights and ideas.
 This weak content can be prettied up – it can have irresistible headline, nice looking imagery and professionally produced multimedia.
 But the core of this content is not great at all.
 It lacks substance.
 It lacks value.
 It is not passionate, useful, entertaining nor interesting.
 These people are not passionate about the topics they are now supposed to create thrilling content about.
 These people are not experts creating content about their sweet spots.
 You cannot buy passion and the creativity that comes as a consequence of passion.

 It is your passion that makes you worth following.
 Find out what makes you come alive.
 You must love it, you must have a joy for it.
 You must care about what you are doing.
 People identify with passion and style and become members of your community.
 Once you have built a community you can have a powerful influence.
-Tell people what your purpose and your mission in.
-If I go to your about page, how long will take me to find the purpose of your site?
-Is it clear within the first seconds, or do I have to read through endless paragraphs to find out?
-The more concise and kick-ass your story, the easier it will be for your readers to promote you.
+To help make your blog unique and valuable you have to know who you are and you have to show it.
+Think about who you are, what you want to achieve with your site and why you want to do it.

 Don’t be afraid to show your personality, readers should never wonder if there is a person behind the blog.
 Always incorporate your own thoughts and analysis.
 Don’t censor yourself, write from your heart and be yourself.
 Personal opinion counts and it is the person behind the site that makes the content stand out.
 You don’t have to be the best in the world.
 You just need to express your unique point of view.
 Become the person online you always wanted to become – fully embrace your passions and obsessions, and then use them to market yourself.